emfmesquita/beyondhelp/README.md

 - Characters are sorted by name;
 - It is possible to create collapsible folders and add characters to them.

+### New Campaign Page
+- On campaigns that you are the DM charactes are sorted by name.
+Also it is possible to create collapsible folders and add characters to them.

 ### Roll on Tables
-- Enables click to roll on most of the tables of the compendium and description pages.\
+- Enables click to roll on most of the tables of the compendium and description pages.

 ### Character Page Favicon
 - Changes the favicon of character page and character builder page to the character avatar.

+### Gloabal Options
+- Turn on/off features of Beyond Help (right click on extension icon, then click on options).

 ## Some screenshots